spinkube/containerd-shim-spin/deployments/README.md

 # Shim Deployment Examples
-This directory contains examples of how to deploy the shims.
+This directory contains examples of how to deploy the Spin shim.

 ## K3ds Deployment
 [This deployment](k3d) uses k3d to deploy a local Kubernetes cluster.
 It illustrates how to customize the k3ds image that is deployed.
-The image used to run the k3ds Kubernetes nodes has the shims copied into the `/bin` directory and the containerd config updated to include runtime bindings for the shims.
+The image used to run the k3ds Kubernetes nodes has the Spin shim copied into the `/bin` directory and the containerd config updated to include runtime bindings for the shim.

 ## Cluster API Deployment
 Coming soon...